 - The breach was the cause of your injury, and you suffered damages as a result.
 You must show that your injury stemmed from the provider’s breach of care.
 Just because you had a bad medical outcome does not mean it is malpractice; instead, there must be negligence that caused the bad outcome.
 Also, you must show that there were emotional, physical, and monetary damages – otherwise, you have nothing to collect on.

-Speak with a Local Attorney That Knows Malpractice Claims
+Speak with a Local Lawyer That Knows Malpractice Claims

 If you or a loved one was injured due to substandard medical care, contact attorney Seth Gladstein at the Gladstein Law Firm, PLLC.
 We can video conference if you prefer, or you can schedule a time to talk over the phone by calling the office.